How will Meghan make maternity fashion her own?

 The question comes at an interesting time, when fashion is seemingly embracing the pregnant form and expanding the definition of how the pregnant body can be presented.
 Last month, model Slick Woods appeared on the October 2018 cover of Elle UK in a windswept, stomach-revealing polka-dot top and black bike shorts, and was one of two models to walk Rihanna's Savage x Fenty lingerie show at New York Fashion Week.

+"We saw a celebration of motherhood walking the catwalks this Spring-Summer 2019 season," said Elle UK editor-in-chief Anne-Marie Curtis in an email. "(There was) model Lily Alridge with a bump at Brandon Maxwell's show, a pregnant Arizona Muse walked Temperley in London; Gareth Pugh sent a faux pregnancy bump in acid-washed dresses down the runway, and model Valeria Garcia even took to the catwalk at the Marta Jakubowski show whilst using a breast pump.
+Needless to say, Meghan Markle will be in plenty of fashion company."

-And trendsetting women like Beyoncé, Amal Clooney, Kim Kardashian and, of course, Catherine, Duchess of Cambridge, have shown that incubating a child doesn't mean giving up one's sense of style and embracing the bland, dependable embrace of the shapeless smock.
+In the real world, trendsetting women like Beyoncé, Amal Clooney, Kim Kardashian and, of course, Catherine, Duchess of Cambridge, have shown that incubating a child doesn't mean giving up one's sense of style and embracing the bland, dependable embrace of the shapeless smock.
 (Incidentally, that look was first popularized by a pregnant Lucille Ball, who became the first woman to show off her pregnancy on television in a controversial 1952 episode of "I Love Lucy.")

-But while major designers, including Dolce & Gabbana, Jean Paul Gaultier and Chanel, have sent pregnant models down the runway in customized high-fashion ensembles (Comme des Garçons even gave models models faux baby bumps at their spring-summer 2019 show), off-the-rack maternity options remain limited, with no major brands producing maternity wear."
-The case, arguably, is that most women wear maternity fashions for only a short period of time and are therefore reluctant to invest.
+It's a lesson that London boutique owner Alex Eagle, creative director of The Store retail concept spaces, embraced during her pregnancy.

+"I feel women have embraced being pregnant and are adjusting their personal style to accommodate their changing figure," she wrote in an email.
+"I find my friends leaning towards brands that are oversized, but dress the bump elegantly rather than hiding it completely."

 1/7